The Honest Cost of Horse Ownership in the UK (2026)

 A realistic breakdown of the cost of horse ownership UK-wide in 2026, from livery and farrier fees to vet bills, insurance, and the unexpected.

-The cost of horse ownership in the UK is consistently underestimated.
+The cost of horse ownership in the UK is underestimated.
 Most figures assume a healthy horse, a cheap livery arrangement, no major vet bills, and perfect timing on everything.
 Real ownership doesn't work like that.

 Livery: the biggest variable